pivotal/docs-tap/vscode-extension/about.hbs.md

 # Overview of Tanzu Developer Tools for VS Code

-Tanzu Developer Tools for VS Code is the official VMware Tanzu IDE extension for VS Code.
-It helps you develop with the Tanzu Application Platform.
-The extension enables you to rapidly iterate on your workloads on supported Kubernetes clusters with Tanzu Application Platform installed.
+Tanzu Developer Tools for Visual Studio Code (VS Code) is the official VMware Tanzu IDE extension for VS Code.
+The extension helps you develop with Tanzu Application Platform and enables you to rapidly iterate on your workloads on supported Kubernetes clusters that have Tanzu Application Platform installed.

 Tanzu Developer Tools for VS Code currently supports VS Code on macOS and Windows OS for Java applications.